-psxy reads (x,y) pairs from files [or standard input] and generates PostScript code that will plot lines, polygons, or symbols at those locations on a map.
-If a symbol is selected and no symbol size given, then psxy will interpret the third column of the input data as symbol size.
+psxyz reads (x,y,z) triplets from files [or standard input] and generates PostScript code that will plot lines, polygons, or symbols at those locations in 3-D. If a symbol is selected and no symbol size given, then psxyz will interpret the fourth column of the input data as symbol size.
 Symbols whose size is <= 0 are skipped.
 If no symbols are specified then the symbol code (see -S below) must be present as last column in the input.
 If -S is not used, a line connecting the data points will be drawn instead.
 To explicitly close polygons, use -L. Select a fill with -G. If -G is set, -W will control whether the polygon outline is drawn or not.
 If a symbol is selected, -G and -W determines the fill and outline/no outline, respectively.
 The PostScript code is written to standard output.